Speech and language therapist?

 Candidates need to show evidence of the following:

 Empathy, assertiveness, tact, a sense of humour and physical and mental stamina are also important qualities.
 A driving licence is essential for community speech and language therapists, particularly in rural areas, as there is frequent travel between different settings.
 Knowledge of Welsh, Gaelic or community languages may be a requirement or an advantage in some parts of the UK.

-For postgraduate courses, applicants are often eligible for a bursary, but you should check with individual institutions before making an application.
+For postgraduate courses, check with individual institutions before making an application.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.